ember-learn/ember-blog/content/ember-4-1-released.md

 #### Bug Fixes

-Ember.js 4.1 introduced 0 bug fixes.
+Ember.js 4.1 introduced 2 bug fixes.

+1. passing an `ObjectProxy` to `isEmpty` with a property size now throws an assertion.
+2. the router has been updated so that when query params are using a nested value a `Route` can determine if that nested query param is marked as `refreshModel`.

 #### Features